howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 First step will be preparation of SBT project.

-I assume you're familiar with any modern IDE which improve you productivity.But,  if you don't know any, I recommend to try [IntelliJ IDEA CE](https://www.jetbrains.com/idea/download) which has awsome plugin for Scala.
+I assume you're familiar with any modern IDE which improves your productivity.
+But, if you don't know any, I recommend to try [IntelliJ IDEA CE](https://www.jetbrains.com/idea/download) which has an awesome plugin for Scala.

-Either you use IDE or not, you have to start from preparing `build.sbt` configuration file.
+Whether you use IDE or not, you have to start from preparing `build.sbt` configuration file.

 <Instruction>